 Update: Melonport raised almost $3 million in its first token sale.
 It hit its cap of 227,000 ETH within 10 minutes, attesting to the popularity of the protocol and the momentum its team has built.
 Tokens will be available for trading in four weeks.

 The open-source Melon protocol will enable distributed digital asset management on the Ethereum blockchain.
 Anyone can set up, manage, and invest in digital assets.
 Performance is easily demonstrated and audited.
-You can invest in other portfolios or have others invest in yours.
+A user can invest in other portfolios or have others invest in hers.
 The core software will support trading multiple tokens through a single interface, while add-on ‘modules’ will open features like price feeds, risk calculation, and KYC compliance.

 In traditional finance, hedge funds manage assets smartly on behalf of others.
 However, the fledgling crypto-finance industry lacks the technological infrastructure to keep performances auditable, secure, and as frictionless as possible.
 To solve this, they have created the Melon protocol.

 Migrating hedge funds to a blockchain also brings many benefits to the hedge fund industry itself.
 These include the following and broadly amount to lowering the barrier of entry for hedge fund management:

 - More transparency of fund performance, which would help in identifying poor performers